First detection of ultra-high energy emission from gamma-ray binary LS I +61 303: Abstract

 \section{Abstract}

-We report the first detection of gamma-ray emission up to ultra-high-energy (UHE; $>$100 TeV) emission from the prototypical gamma-ray binary system \lsi~using data from the Large High Altitude Air Shower Observatory (LHAASO).
+We report the first detection of gamma-ray emission up to ultra-high-energy (UHE; $>$100 TeV) emission from the prototypical gamma-ray binary system \lsi\ using data from the Large High Altitude Air Shower Observatory (LHAASO).
 It is detected with significances of 9.2$\sigma$ in WCDA (1.4--30.5 TeV) and 6.2$\sigma$ in KM2A (25--267 TeV); in KM2A alone we identify 16 photon-like events above 100 TeV against an estimated 5.1 background events, corresponding to a 3.8$\sigma$ detection.
 These results provide compelling evidence of extreme particle acceleration in \lsi.
-Furthermore, we observe orbital modulation at 4.0$\sigma$ confidence between 25 and 100 TeV, and a hint of energy-dependent orbital modulation.
+Furthermore, we observe orbital modulation at 3.9$\sigma$ confidence level, between 25 and 100 TeV, with a hint that the orbital modulation is energy-dependent.
 These features can be understood in a composite scenario in which leptonic and hadronic processes jointly contribute.